Wednesday, 10 February 2016

 -"Thank you, Olivia” −I said really moved.

 Luke’s jacket gave me warmth and shelter but the bloody cold petrified my hands and face.
 The wind was blowing in whispers of frost, hissing and shaky.
-I was almost already in Millers' Lane when I do not know why I turned my head.
+I was almost in Millers' Lane then when I do not know why I turned my head.
 And at that moment I felt a shudder.
 It was a solemn starry morning and many people have confessed to me that they have sensed the shock watching that sight.
 It was not enough to know it from the books; it had to be observed in the skies: grandiose, magnificent, majestic, there was the Hunter.
 They are more than seven stars those of Orion, but I glimpsed him with a bow and a shield, whipping the Taurus, further to the west.
 From the Great Hunter to the little king, give me forces, lights of the sky, so that I can continue in this icy shadow.

-Finally I saw the remains of the ancient gate of din, only a relic already, some stones of what once was an arch that used to signal where the city west was, now only the arm of a spectrum, a derisive tongue that seemed to mock me.
+Finally I saw the remains of the ancient gate of din, only a relic now, some stones of what once was an arch that used to mark where the city west was, now only the arm of a spectre, a derisive tongue that seemed to mock me.
 If hunger haunted me, cold in those instants was murdering me.
 Whether I had felt some shame or not the previous evening, this was a morning of temptation and of it I was walking dressed long enough.
-I imagined sitting in the living room of Deanforest in the midst of burning flames and surrounded by culinary delicacies.
+I saw myself sitting in the living room of Deanforest in the midst of burning flames and surrounded by culinary delicacies.
 I felt an unprecedented desire to call it my home.
-All I needed was a piece of bread, to appreciate the whisper of the flames of the living room fireplace, to have a shower.
+All I needed was a piece of bread, to appreciate the whisper of the flames in the living room fireplace, to have a shower.
 Or at that time a little money for a taxi.
 They were already with me.
 But the temptations made me place myself for the first time where I had never desired: I could go and visit them every evening and then return to my fire, my bread, my shower, my books, my work.
 But I knew that anyway I had to give explanations on the Thuban, and I thought maybe they wouldn't allow me to continue working there.
 In my financial situation, that did not have much importance.
 I could easily find another job, or I could perfectly live without work.
 But the world that I had feared to lose, was I sure that I could afford to lose it?
 Can I really live without them?
 I imagined doing as Anne-Marie had done, assuring them that I could be a friend for life.
 But to live like them?
 What madness!
 I did not reach anywhere, either with my withered feet or with my deteriorated mind.

-Dingate Street is fairly flat, but in my condition I was finding it up hill.
-Shortly after the remains of the gate of din my eyes stayed fixed on a name found by chance on the window of a shop: Disserenascit.
+Dingate Street is fairly flat, but in my condition I was finding it uphill.
+Shortly after the remains of the gate of din my eyes stayed looking at a name found by chance on the window of a shop: Disserenascit.
 I remembered an interview with Mr. Alexander Burne, who had come to our company to negotiate something on behalf of a brother engineer who, from what I understood, these days was ill.
 He had to converse with me.
 There are times when it is necessary to talk of other things and with Mr. Burne it was easy.
 I asked him about his interests and he was telling me that he was an antiques dealer and he was going to open a shop in Dingate Street.
 He told me he would call it Disserenascit.
 He left me speechless with the name, but he told me: "it is Latin, Mr. Siddeley.
 It means “time calms."
-A dreamy, affable man he was, talkative but with a tiring speech, affected, archaic, close to 60, but sure what his path was and his priorities in life.
+A daydreamer, affable man he was, talkative but with a tiring speech, affected, archaic, close to 60, but sure what his path was and his priorities in life.
 I did not know what to answer.
 I imagined that the name would not attract customers, but then I thought he was an antiques dealer; perhaps an outdated name was good for his business.

 I was for five minutes looking through the glass of Disserenascit.
-It was a display of lamps, carpets, furniture of yesteryear.
+It was an exhibition of lamps, carpets, furniture of yesteryear.
 The space was crowded of junk that I didn't even know what they were or what they are good for, or rather, what they were good for.
 I had been watching an ancient bronze statuette, a girl with an umbrella.
 I don't know why these things remain in your memory, but there is still that little girl, years later.
 But then my mind was lost in a picture hung on the wall, a beautiful representation of motherhood, perhaps Virgin Mary with her son, but I was not sure.
 I remembered then Lucy with the little king in her arms.
 It was a well needed rest for my feet, but I ought to continue walking; and I soon realized I was walking and crying, in my mind the memory of her and her son.
-But I also checked that just when my eyes were beginning to rain, the wind already ended whispering and stopped.
+But I also noticed that just when my eyes were beginning to rain, the wind had ended whispering and stopped.
 A few steps from the shop I said: "you were right, Mr. Burne.
 Disserenascit.
 "Time calms."
 And God from his throne must be contemplating the morning.

 But just around the corner, I still keep in my memory a little incident I would say that saved me.
 I met an insolent young man with clear signs of drunkenness.
 Perhaps at that time he was going to some home to sleep.
 I saw him really angry by the casual collision.
 So much that he did tell me: